 Threat Extent Impact

 Increasing frequency and magnitude of bushfires Potentially severe across its entire range The frequency and magnitude of bushfires is predicted to increase under climate change scenarios (Di Virgilio et al. 2019).
 For the Central West and Orana region of NSW, average fire weather and severe fire weather days are projected to increase during summer and spring in the future (NSW OEH 2014).
 Impacts may be immediate (habitat loss) or delayed (siltation and deoxygenation of habitat following a fire, change of stream temperature due to canopy loss).
-It is predicted that 100 % of its range was burnt by the 2019-20 Australian bushfires (NSW FSC, unpublished data; Hyman et al. 2020), but post-fire surveys are warranted to assess the impact.
+It is predicted that 100 % of E. vesper's range was burnt by the 2019-20 Australian bushfires (NSW FSC, unpublished data; Hyman et al. 2020), but post-fire surveys are warranted to assess the impact.
 A single bushfire has the capacity to impact the entire population of this restricted range species, potentially leading to a population decline across the species range, or extirpation of the species.

 Exotic and invasive species

-Threat Extent Impact Exotic disease Aphanomyces astaci Potentially catastrophic across its entire range Aphanomyces astaci (colloquially, crayfish plague) is a highly contagious pathogen that is uniformly fatal (100% mortality) to susceptible species (e.g., Panteleit et al. 2017); it is one of the world's worst invasive species (Lowe et al. 2000).
-In Europe and Asia, A. astaci, introduced from North America, has decimated populations of native species of freshwater crayfish (Panteleit et al. 2017).
-A. astaci is not currently known in Australia, but has been documented as fatal to Australian freshwater crayfish (Unestam 1975) and the Australian Government is aware of the extremely high risks posed by this disease (DAWE 2019).
+Exotic astaci disease Aphanomyces Potentially catastrophic across its entire range Aphanomyces astaci (colloquially, crayfish plague) is a highly contagious pathogen that is uniformly fatal (100% mortality) to susceptible species ( e.g. , Panteleit et al. 2017 ); it is one of the world's worst invasive species ( Lowe et al. 2000 ).
+In Europe and Asia, A. astaci , introduced from North America, has decimated populations of native species of freshwater crayfish ( Panteleit et al. 2017 ).
+A. astaci is not currently known in Australia, but has been documented as fatal to Australian freshwater crayfish ( Unestam 1975 ) and the Australian Government is aware of the extremely high risks posed by this disease ( DAWE 2019 ).
 Increasing illegal wildlife/aquarium trade appreciably increases the risk and probability of A. astaci introduction to Australia; this is a most serious threat.
-A single, illegally-imported crayfish, infected with A. astaci has the capacity, via an unlicensed/illegal collector vector (or aquarium discard), to
+A single, illegally-imported crayfish, infected with A. astaci has the capacity, via an unlicensed/illegal collector vector (or aquarium discard), to devastate the entire Australian crayfish fauna.
+Illegal collectors and, to a lesser extent, members of the public could vector A. astaci (or other diseases/pathogens) between catchments, waterways, and into isolated areas of habitat.
+In particular, illegal collectors are not subject to the hygiene protocols specified in Scientific Collection permits ( see Coughran &amp; Furse 2012 ).
+Any accidental introduction of a disease, by any person, has the capacity to eliminate an entire restricted range species such as E. vesper : Disease